 All participating companies in the Digital Trust & Safety Partnership agree on five fundamental commitments that a digital service should make to promote a safer and more trustworthy internet.
 Also known as the Digital Trust & Safety Partnership Best Practices Framework, we regard the following to be industry best practices:

-The Digital Trust & Safety Partnership is a new initiative focused on promoting a safer and more trustworthy internet.
+The Digital Trust & Safety Partnership is a unique initiative focused on promoting a safer and more trustworthy internet.
 We are committed to developing, using and promoting industry best practices, reviewed through internal and independent third-party assessments, to ensure consumer trust and safety when using digital services.

 The industry term “trust and safety” refers to the part of a digital service’s operations that focuses on understanding and addressing the harmful content or conduct associated with that service.